 The anterior angle of the eye is where the clear part (cornea) meets the colored part (iris).
 The angle is responsible for draining the fluid that is produced within the eye— sending it from the eye through the uveoscleral drains and trabecular meshwork, and down the back of the nose and throat.

 In open angle glaucoma, the angle is wide open, for an easy outflow of fluid through the uveoscleral drains.
 However, the fluid is unable to drain effectively through the trabecular meshwork— usually due to either a blockage, or overproduction of aqueous humor.
 This causes the fluid to drain more slowly and consequently raises your IOP.

-If your IOP remains high, between 15-25 mm Hg,for an extended period of time without treatment, the pressure will continuously push on the optic nerve, causing damage— and consequently, permanent vision loss.
+If your IOP remains high, between 15-25 mm Hg, the pressure damages on the optic nerve – causing permanent vision loss.

 Symptoms of open angle glaucoma

 While in its early stages there are no symptoms that allude to a problem, later symptoms may include: